9th TMA PhD School

 Students enrolled in PhD study programs will receive preference both in the admission to the School and the travel grant awarding.

-Students admitted to the school are encouraged to attend the TMA conference (a separate fee applies).
+Students admitted to the school are encouraged to attend the TMA conference.

 In order to obtain reimbursement, you must provide original receipts for air fare and hotel expenses, along with boarding passes (plane or train) for both outbound and inbound journeys.